rossogames/RossoForge-Toolbar/README.md

 With RossoForge Toolbar, you can:

-- Quickly add, remove, or reorganize buttons in your editor.
+- Quickly add custom buttons in your editor.
 - Define custom actions for each button through easily extendable scripts.
 - Save time and improve productivity with reusable button definitions.